1. The list in brief

 Here are some things to keep in mind when choosing the right model of business laptop for you or your company.

-- Do you need vPro?
+- Do you need Intel vPro or AMD Pro?
 Many business laptops are available with CPUs that have Intel vPro technology, which lets a support person log in remotely, even if the computer can't boot.
 However, unless you have a large IT department and a huge fleet of laptops that you need the ability to service remotely, you probably won't use this feature.

 - Long battery life: Nobody wants to run out of juice in the middle of a long workday or a cross-country flight.
 Unless you're getting a giant workstation, look for a laptop that gets more than 9 hours on a charge.
 Some business systems come with a choice of regular or extended batteries; always get the high-capacity unit.

 - SSDs for responsiveness: If you want a truly fast computer, get a solid state drive rather than a mechanical hard drive.
 SSDs boot up, open programs and multitask at least three times faster than old-fashioned hard drives.

 - The right ports: Nobody likes to carry a bag full of dongles.
 Consider which kinds of connections you or your employees will need the most.
 If you connect to a wired network a lot, make sure the laptop has an Ethernet port.
 If photography is a key part of the job, choose a laptop with a memory card reader.
 No matter what your needs, a Thunderbolt 4 port is a huge plus, because it will allow you to connect to a new generation of high-speed peripherals, universal chargers and powerful docks.

 - A great keyboard: It almost goes without saying that every laptop should have a good keyboard.
 But with business systems, a comfortable typing experience is even more important.
 Look for snappy feedback, deep travel and absolutely no flex.